Tecopa pupfish

 The Tecopa pupfish (Cyprinodon nevadensis calidae) is an extinct subspecies of the Amargosa pupfish (Cyprinodon nevadensis).
-The small, heat-tolerant pupfish was endemic to the outflows of a pair of hot springs in the Mojave Desert of California.
-Habitat modifications and the introduction of non-native species led to its extinction in about 1970.
+The small, heat-tolerant pupfish was endemic to the outflows of a pair of hot springs in the Mojave Desert of Inyo County, California.
+Habitat modifications, the introduction of non-native species and hybridization with the related Amargosa River pupfish led to its extinction around 1979.